 Step Four: Hang your picture frames.
 Since I was hanging 16 frames in all, I decided to use command strips because I didn’t want to put that many holes into my drywall.
 I own my home, so I technically CAN put holes in my wall, but since I know myself well enough to know that I’ll probably change this wall sometime in the next couple of years (I just like change – don’t judge me!), I didn’t want to have to repair and repaint my wall that much.
 If you prefer to hang your picture frames with nails and a hammer, go for it!
 But I personally love command strips.

 I also highly recommend using a level to make sure you hang your frames straight.
 It’s tempting to just eyeball it, but with this many frames, I wouldn’t recommend it.

 Once you have them hung, you’re done!
 This project is simple and can be done relatively quickly (probably took me about 3 hours total once I had my supplies, and I work kind of slow when I’m hanging things), but I just love how it turned out in my space.
+Here’s another idea for an easy gallery wall if you like black and white photos.
 Thanks for letting me share! xx.
 Emma

 Credits // Author: Emma Chapman.
 Photography: Emma Chapman and Janae Hardy.
 Photos edited with A Beautiful Mess actions.